monimoyd/PredictingMaskAndDepthUsingDeepLearning/README.md

 ## iv.
 Time Measurements

 I have measured time copyinng zip files, unzipping the zip file, as well as training times.

+(All measurements units are seconds)

 Total time taken for copying zip files:  128.2801535129547